MDLlife/MDL/cmd/mdl-cli/README.md

 ### RPC_PASS

-A password for authenticating requests to the skycoin node.
+A password for authenticating requests to the MDL node.

 ```bash
 $ export RPC_PASS=...